adamyi/sudoku/README.md

 ### Performance

 sudoku.fast.cpp utilyzes bitwise operations to optimize the speed, yet there could be some compilation errors using old operating systems and/or old compilers.
-It uses avg **2.0 ms** (compiled with G++ 6.3.0 with -O3 flag) / 3.8 ms (compiled with GCC 6.3.0 with -O0 flag) to solve **evil-level** problem sets generated on www.websudoku.com with Ubuntu 16.04 on a single-core 2.0GHz 64-bit Skylake Xeon CPU.
+It uses avg **2.0 ms** (compiled with G++ 6.3.0 with -O3 flag) / 3.8 ms (compiled with G++ 6.3.0 with -O0 flag) to solve **evil-level** problem sets generated on www.websudoku.com with Ubuntu 16.04 on a single-core 2.0GHz 64-bit Skylake Xeon CPU.

 If you do encounter such errors, please compile using sudoku.legacy.cpp, which should be compatible with most of the OSs and compilers.
-It uses avg 3.0 ms (compiled with G++ 6.3.0 with -O3 flag) / 6.5 ms (compiled with GCC 6.3.0 with -O0 flag) to solve evil-level problem sets generated on www.websudoku.com with Ubuntu 16.04 on a single-core 2.0GHz 64-bit Skylake Xeon CPU.
+It uses avg 3.0 ms (compiled with G++ 6.3.0 with -O3 flag) / 6.5 ms (compiled with G++ 6.3.0 with -O0 flag) to solve evil-level problem sets generated on www.websudoku.com with Ubuntu 16.04 on a single-core 2.0GHz 64-bit Skylake Xeon CPU.

 More detailed testing results will be added in the future.